Energy flow (ecology): Secondary production

-Secondary production in aquatic environments
+In aquatic environments

 Heterotrophs contribute to secondary production and it is dependent on primary productivity and the net primary products.
 Secondary production is the energy that herbivores and decomposers use and thus depends on primary productivity.
 Primarily herbivores and decomposers consume all the carbon from two main organic sources in aquatic ecosystems, autochthonous and allochthonous.
 Autochthonous carbon comes from within the ecosystem and includes aquatic plants, algae and phytoplankton.
 Allochthonous carbon from outside the ecosystem is mostly dead organic matter from the terrestrial ecosystem entering the water.
 In stream ecosystems, approximately 66% of annual energy input can be washed downstream.
 The remaining amount is consumed and lost as heat.

-Secondary production in terrestrial environments
+In terrestrial environments

 Secondary production is often described in terms of trophic levels, and while this can be useful in explaining relationships it overemphasizes the rarer interactions.
 Consumers often feed at multiple trophic levels.
 Energy transferred above the third trophic level is relatively unimportant.
 The assimilation efficiency can be expressed by the amount of food the consumer has eaten, how much the consumer assimilates and what is expelled as feces or urine.
 While a portion of the energy is used for respiration, another portion of the energy goes towards biomass in the consumer.
 There are two major food chains: The primary food chain is the energy coming from autotrophs and passed on to the consumers; and the second major food chain is when carnivores eat the herbivores or decomposers that consume the autotrophic energy.
 Consumers are broken down into primary consumers, secondary consumers and tertiary consumers.
 Carnivores have a much higher assimilation of energy, about 80% and herbivores have a much lower efficiency of approximately 20 to 50%.
 Energy in a system can be affected by animal emigration/immigration.
 The movements of organisms are significant in terrestrial ecosystems.
 Energetic consumption by herbivores in terrestrial ecosystems has a low range of ~3-7%.
 The flow of energy is similar in many terrestrial environments.
 The fluctuation in the amount of net primary product consumed by herbivores is generally low.
 This is in large contrast to aquatic environments of lakes and ponds where grazers have a much higher consumption of around ~33%.
 Ectotherms and endotherms have very different assimilation efficiencies.